cirex-web/cirex-web/README.md

 Frontend dev for the most part.
 (React, Typescript, CSS) Can do backend if forced to though (Kotlin, c++, Typescript). :P

 Here are some quotes I like:
+> Our brains haven't caught up to the fact that someone else's success doesn't diminish our chances of success.
+In the tribal world, resources were zero-sum.
+In the digital world, they're often not.
+But try telling that to your amygdala.

 > Web development very often involves picking the least suboptimal approach to getting the job done until a better solution is devised.